alexagriffith/openMP_hartreefock/README.md

 Under pi_tests, there are simple openMP codes that I wrote that do not use libint.
 One uses synchronization, and the other uses PAD to solve the integral of 4.0/(1+x^2) from 0 to 1 equals pi.

 Information about the libint library is below.
+The libint library is only used here and was not written by me.

 --------------------